Best VPNs for Travel 2026

 - Download & Install: Install the VPN app on your phone, laptop, and tablet before leaving home.
 Log in and test the connection.

-- Download Offline Maps: VPNs use data; having offline maps reduces the need to be constantly online, saving your battery and data allowance.
+- Download Offline Maps: VPNs use data.
+Having offline maps reduces the need to be constantly online, saving your battery and data allowance.

 - Enable Kill Switch: Ensure the "Kill Switch" feature is active.
 This cuts your internet if the VPN drops, preventing accidental data leaks on insecure networks.